-Summary: This resource from the College-Ready Writers Program features one-minute videos that define mini-units and explain the value of using nonfiction sources/texts.
-There are links to related pages on the CRWP website that focus on creating text sets and on developing and sequencing mini-units.
+Summary: This resource from the College, Career, and Community Writers Program (C3WP) features one-minute videos that define mini-units and explain the value of using nonfiction sources/texts.
+There are links to related pages on the C3WP website that focus on creating text sets and on developing and sequencing mini-units.
 These resources will take facilitators and teachers through both the content and implementation of researched argumentative modules, with space to supplement or customize.
 Teachers can write in response to some of the units to see how they might work with students.

 - designed to build capacity for students’ argument writing over time